 The meeting came amid number of negotiations held between the US special envoy for Afghanistan, Zalmay Khalilzad and the Taliban.
 The negotiations focus on putting an end to the long-lasting war in Afghanistan, but have been criticized for the lack of Afghan involvement and absence of women’s rights issues on Khalilzad’s agenda.
 China’s pragmatic relationship with the Taliban thus offers an alternative platform for the actors that have been sidelined by the US, but requires a closer look on the historical relationship between the two.

-History of the Relationship
+Political History of the Relationship

 China had initiated contact with the Taliban shortly after the separatist violence in its Xinjiang region surged in 1998.
 China saw military camps established in war-torn Afghanistan as a direct security threat given a number of Uighurs who had left China to receive military training in the country.
 One of such camps was established by Tahir Yuldashev, the leader of the Islamic Movement of Uzbekistan (IMU).
 The Taliban allowed Yuldashew to open a training camp in northern Afghanistan.
 Among those he trained were also Uighurs from Xinjiang and Yuldashev begun to develop close ties with the nascent terrorist group Turkestan Islamic Party (TIP).